What Are Trading Index Options?

 P/E Example:

 Here’s how it works: A company’s stock is trading at $50 per share.
 Its EPS for the past 12 months averaged $5.
-The price-to-earnings ratio works out to 10, meaning investors would have to spend $10 for every dollar generated in annual earnings.
+The price-to-earnings ratio works out to 10 — which means investors are willing to pay $10 for every one dollar of earnings.
+In order to know whether the company’s P/E is high (potentially overvalued) or low (potentially undervalued), the investors typically compare the current P/E ratio to previous ratios, as well as to other companies in the industry.

 3. Debt to Equity (D/E)